slai47/cm_arms/README.md

 MVP to clean up the Geocode API out of the FilterFragment.

+Used a few different ideas here from observer pattern, LiveData, interface callbacks, eventbus and more in this app.
+Just to test and play with each type.

 ## Libraries used

 * [Room](https://developer.android.com/topic/libraries/architecture/room) - For in memory db